mayusrg/fire_training/README.md

 # Training YOLOv11 to accurately recognize images of fire and smoke
-train yolov11 with images of fire and smoke
+Train yolov11 with images of fire and smoke

 ## key terms:
 - dataset: a folder of images plus matching label files (the boxes)